Trump picks Dr. Oz to run Medicare and Medicaid, Linda McMahon for Education, Lutnick for Commerce

 Democratic Sen. Patty Murray of Washington, the chamber's president pro tempore, said Tuesday in a statement that Oz, who has described himself as “strongly pro-life," was unqualified for the position.

-"Dr. Oz has zero qualifications, pushes alarming pseudoscience, & holds extreme anti-abortion views," she said in a post on X, formerly Twitter.
-"CMS is a critical agency & we need serious leaders to protect Americans' health care and bring down costs —not TV hosts whose main qualification is their loyalty to Trump."
+"Dr. Oz has zero qualifications, pushes alarming pseudoscience, & holds extreme anti-abortion views," she said in a post on X. "CMS is a critical agency & we need serious leaders to protect Americans' health care and bring down costs — not TV hosts whose main qualification is their loyalty to Trump."

 Lutnick, meanwhile, will have a key role in carrying out Trump's plan to raise and enforce tariffs as commerce secretary, Trump said.
 Lutnick is a cryptocurrency enthusiast and head of brokerage and investment bank Cantor Fitzgerald.

 Trump made the announcement on his social media platform, Truth Social.
-In the post, Trump said Lutnick “will lead our Tariff and Trade agenda, with additional direct responsibility for the Office of the United States Trade Representative."
+He said Lutnick “will lead our Tariff and Trade agenda, with additional direct responsibility for the Office of the United States Trade Representative."

-Lutnick is a co-chair of Trump's transition team, along with Linda McMahon, the former wrestling executive who previously led Trump's Small Business Administration.
-Both are tasked with putting forward candidates for key roles in the next administration.

 The nomination would put Lutnick in charge of a sprawling Cabinet agency that is involved in funding new computer chip factories, imposing trade restrictions, releasing economic data and monitoring the weather.
 It is also a position in which connections to CEOs and the wider business community are crucial.